dancinllama/dancinllama.github.io/_posts/2020-05-15-Deployment-History.md

 ## Introduction
 I joined the Salesforce ecosystem in April of 2010.
 The API version was API v18.
 Change Sets were just announced as a Beta Feature, and deployment strategies were just a blip on the radar and sandboxes still had a new car smell.
 Since then, the entire Salesforce platform has evolved.

 Today devops and deployment strategies are a concern, source control is getting better adoption, the Salesforce developer flow has even pivoted with the advent of Salesforce DX.
 Let's take a look at how we got here, using a wider-than-just-Salesforce lens, and maybe get a glimpse of what's to come.
+Join me as I walk through a timeline of Salesforce Release Notes [[]] and share my thoughts on related DevOps tools.

 ## 2001 - Build Servers
 In 2001, a simple cron-based build server called Cruise Control was released.
 CruiseControl allowed allowed DevOps teams (before they were dubbed DevOps) to run builds on a scheduled basis.
 The builds, using ANT scripts, could build an application, deploy it to different environments, and even run unit tests.
 CruiseControl would end up inspiring more robust Continuous Integration (CI) systems in the near future like Hudson / Jenkins and eventually lead to Continuous Delivery as well.